• Skip to primary navigation

 Cucumbers are one of the easiest vegetables to grow, and one plant yields a lot of fresh cucumbers.
 So every year I end up with an abundant crop that leaves me wondering what to do with all my cucumbers.

+I make refrigerator pickles, but sometimes I'm still left with too many.
 Yesterday the UPS driver pulled in just as I was leaving the garden with an armload of fresh cucumbers, so I passed some of them on to him.
-And I'm always happy to share them with anyone who can use them.
+I'm always happy to share them with anyone who can use them.

 I always have fresh garden tomatoes at the same time that my cucumbers are ready.
 And I love cucumber salad with halved cherry tomatoes.